emredogan7/age-estimation-by-CNN/README.md

-This is the README file of CS559 Deep Learning Course Homework.
+# Age Estimation by CNN Based Regression Model

-Emre Doğan, 21801133
+_Completed by: Hamdi Alperen Çetin & Emre Doğan_

-Hamdi Alperen Çetin, 21801132
+- This is the README file of CS559 Deep Learning Course Homework.

 Our project consists of source code, model log, results and our project report.